James Madison: Federalism

 During his first stint in Congress in the 1780s, Madison came to favor amending the Articles of Confederation to provide for a stronger central government.
 In the 1790s, he led the opposition to Hamilton's centralizing policies and the Alien and Sedition Acts.
 Madison's support of the Virginia and Kentucky Resolutions in the 1790s has been referred to as "a breathtaking evolution for a man who had pleaded at the Constitutional Convention that the federal government should possess a veto over state laws".

+Other historians disagree and see Madison's political philosophy as remarkably consistent.
+Perhaps more importantly, they point out that Madison's loyalty was to the Constitution, not to his personal preferences.
+Madison had advocated in the debates of the Constitutional Convention that the proposed federal government have veto power over state laws, but he was willing to follow the Constitution as it was adopted and ratified, rather than what he might have wished that it said.
+Madison had written in Federalist #45 that the proposed federal government would have powers that were "few and defined" (as enumerated in Article I of the Constitution).
+He felt strongly that to interpret it otherwise would be a breach of faith with "We the People" who had ratified the Constitution based on that understanding.

+Madison, who was the author of the Bill of Rights, was also faithfully following the 10th Amendment, which says that all "powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people."

 Religion

 Although baptized as an Anglican and educated by Presbyterian clergymen, young Madison was an avid reader of English deist tracts.
 As an adult, Madison paid little attention to religious matters.
-Though most historians have found little indication of his religious leanings after he left college, some scholars indicate he leaned toward deism.
-Others maintain that Madison accepted Christian tenets and formed his outlook on life with a Christian world view.
-Regardless of his own religious beliefs, Madison believed in religious liberty, and he advocated for Virginia's disestablishment of religious institutions sponsored by the state.
-He also opposed the appointments of chaplains for Congress and the armed forces, arguing that the appointments produce religious exclusion as well as political disharmony.
+Though most historians have found little indication of his religious leanings after he left college, some scholars suggest he leaned toward deism.
+Others maintain that Madison accepted Christian tenets and formed his outlook on life with a Christian worldview.
+Regardless of his own religious beliefs, Madison believed in religious liberty, and he advocated for Virginia's disestablishment of state-sponsored religious institutions.
+He also opposed the appointment of chaplains for Congress and the armed forces, arguing that such appointments produce religious exclusion as well as political disharmony.

 Slavery

-Madison grew up on Montpelier which made use of slave labor and was also a slaveholder himself, inheriting over a hundred slaves.
-Madison brought slaves to the White House while president, and he also sold slaves for profit.
-On August 10, 1769, Madison arrived at his alma mater Princeton University accompanied by his slave Swaney, who was charged with Madison's expenses and with relaying messages to his family at Montpelier, the Madison family Virginia plantation.
-Madison was referred to as a "garden-variety slaveholder" by historian Elizabeth Dowling Taylor as based on comments left by Madison's manservant after Madison's death.
-By 1801, Madison owned slightly more than 100 slaves at Montpelier.
-During the 1820s and 1830s, Madison sold some of his land and slaves to repay debt.
-In 1836, at the time of Madison's death, he owned 36 taxable slaves.
-Madison did not free any of his slaves, either during his lifetime or in his will.